PayU/checkout-page/README.md

 # Sample Checkout Page

 This project shows sample code for a checkout page that allows customers to pay with credit card or with other payment methods (such as bank transfers).
-It uses the [Secure Fields form](https://developers.paymentsos.com/docs/using-the-secure-fields-form.html) for collecting a customer's card information and invokes the [Get Supported Payment Methods](https://developers.paymentsos.com/docs/api/#operation/retrieve-supported-payment-methods) API from a node server to fetch all supported additional payment methods.
+It uses the [Secure Fields Form](https://developers.paymentsos.com/docs/using-the-secure-fields-form.html) for collecting a customer's card information and invokes the [Get Supported Payment Methods](https://developers.paymentsos.com/docs/api/#operation/retrieve-supported-payment-methods) API from a node server to fetch all supported additional payment methods.

 **Important note**: The sample code is shown for illustrative purposes only.
 You will need to modify the code if you want to use it in a production environment.
-For more information, see the Limitations section below.
+For more information, see the [Limitations](#limitations) section below.

 # Running the Project